Available for Interviews:

 - Tibial nerve stimulation is aimed at a branch of the bladder nerve at the inner ankle.
 The treatment is similar to acupuncture in that a needle is placed on the nerve at the inner ankle, but an electrical current is applied to “retrain” the nerve.
 Treatment initially is weekly, then monthly.

 - The main bladder nerve is treated with sacral nerve stimulation using an implant similar to a heart pacemaker.
-Besides being an implant, the main difference between this and tibial nerve stimulation is continuous treatment.
+Continuous treatment is the main difference between this and tibial nerve stimulation, besides being an implant.

 Dr. Eilber, Dr. Anger, and Dr. Scott are the “Down There Doctors,” a team of urogynecologists and a powerful resource for all things people are generally hesitant to talk about.
 They are also the authors of the newly released book, A Woman’s Guide to Her Pelvic Floor: Watt the F*@# Is Going on Down There?